hmc-cs111-spring2023/cs111-project-pitch-georgia-reb/project.md

 When the program runs, a crochet markdown file is compiled into the desired output format.
 This program can either successfully run, or fail with errors that will help the user solve the problem.
-The users main way to interact with the program is to go back an make edits, recompile the program, and look at the output to see what changes they would like to make.
+The users main way to interact with the program is to go back and make edits, recompile the program, and look at the output to see what changes they would like to make.
 This is the same as writing into a markdown file like I am doing right now.